xsolla/pay-station-sdk/README.md

       if (typeof PayStationSdk === 'undefined') {
         alert(`
     It seems SDK library is undefined.
-    Please, link CDN source or create local build (recommended to test purposes only).
+    Please, link PayStationSdk source or create local build (recommended to test purposes only).
             `);
       }
       /**